-Home > Wellness > Health Library > Acupuncture (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]
+Home > Wellness > Health Library > Acupuncture (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 This cancer information summary provides an overview of the use of acupuncture as a treatment for individuals with cancer or cancer-related disorders.
 The summary includes a brief history of acupuncture practice, a review of laboratory and animal studies, the results of clinical observations and trials, and possible side effects of acupuncture therapy.
 Information presented in some sections of the summary can also be found in tables located at the end of those sections.

 This summary contains the following key information: